Bithomp/frontend-react/README.md

 ### `yarn build`

-* the subfolder is temporarily specified in:
+* the subfolder is specified in:
 `package.json`, `"homepage": "/react"`,
 `/src/services/i18n.js`, `loadPath: '/react/locales/{{lng}}/{{ns}}.json'`,

+It can also be added here to make it work locally.
 `/src/index.js`, `<BrowserRouter basename='/react/'>`

 Builds the app for production to the `build` folder.\